kamens/gae_bingo/README.md

 ## <a name="bare">Bare Minimum Example</a>

-These two lines of code calling these two functions are all you need to start A/B testing.
+These two lines of code calling the `ab_test` and `bingo` functions are all you need to start A/B testing.

 <pre>from gae_bingo.gae_bingo import ab_test, bingo